The Pixel Tablet accessories that Google never revealed

 — kamila 🌸 (@Za_Raczke) May 29, 2023

-Instead, the only accessories that Google confirmed for the Tablet are the official Pixel Tablet Case with its metal ring stand, and some extra charging docks (which are not very appealing, to be honest).
+Instead, the only accessories that Google confirmed for the Tablet are the official Pixel Tablet Case with its metal ring stand, and a few extra charging docks (which are not very appealing, to be honest).
 According to Wojciechowska, these accessories might still be in development, though we’re uncertain if and when they’ll land on the market.
 We also don’t know what features the accessories will offer, what they’ll look like and how much they’ll cost.

-Wojciechowska does not confirm or deny Google’s plans for this accessory.
+Wojciechowska did not confirm or deny Google’s plans for this accessory.

 The Pixel Tablet will be available to purchase on June 19th in Canada for $699.
-Learn more about it here.

-Source: Kamila Wojciechowska, Via: AndroidPolice
+Source: Kamila Wojciechowska Via: AndroidPolice